szstonelee/gointernal/channel.md

 The Golang channel has an internal array like the blocking queue.
 Actually the interanl array is working as ring queue.
 If senders send something, the task stuff will be queued in the internal array.

 Note, the internal array size can be zero.
 It means when a sender invokes enque(), it will block until a receiver invokes deque().
-Or it will succeed at once as there has been a receiver called deque() before the enque().
+Or it will succeed at once if there has been a receiver called deque() before the enque().

 ## similar kernel thread queue

-Like producer and consumer thread queue in kernel, Golang channel has two queues, one for the sender, the other for the receiver.
-Each sender and receiver is like a thread.
+Like producer and consumer thread queues in kernel, Golang channel has two queues, one for the sender, the other for the receiver.
 If sender/receiver is blocked, it will be queued in the channel sender/reeiver queue.

 ## chanel state